Policy Development

 Committee membership is open to all elected and appointed county officials, and those interested may request assignments to the committees of their choice.
 All officials are welcome to attend the meetings and are both strongly encouraged and welcomed to provide their input into the groups’ deliberations.
 ACCG members that are engaged in various policy committees benefit from research and advisement from state and federal officials, private authorities (as appropriate), and shared experiences from their county colleagues from across the state.

-The Policy Agenda is a guide for the ACCG Policy Team in influencing legislative and administrative actions in the state and federal government on behalf of Georgia counties.
+The ACCG Policy Priorities guide the ACCG Governmental Affairs Team in influencing legislative and administrative actions in the state and federal government on behalf of Georgia counties.

 Click here to view the current ACCG Policy Agenda.